A Perfect Porto Itinerary: How To Spend 1-5 Days in Porto, Portugal by JetSettingFools.com

 Guitiat player, Fado, Porto, Portugal

-While Fado was born in the Alfama district in Lisbon, but there are many Fado singers in Porto, as well.
-Visitors have several options for listening to a live Fado performance, even with a Porto Itinerary 1 Day.
-Options include Fado with Dinner (get the details), Fado on Stage (pre-book now!) and Fado with Lunch (only on certain Saturdays, find out more!).
+While born in the Alfama district in Lisbon, there are many Fado singers in Porto.
+You have several options for listening to a live performance, even on a Porto Itinerary for 1 Day!

 Dinner of Local Portuguese Cuisine